ResearchComputing/Documentation/docs/cloud/aws/lca1/customer-ssp/index.md

 **Managed Network and Firewall**

-When using the CFS managed [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html), you have a secure encrypted private subnet connecting back to CU Boulder campus.
+When using the CFS managed [AWS VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html), you have a private subnet with an encrypted connection to the CU Boulder campus.
 You also get a internet subnet that we manage.
 Both subnets are inspected by a firewall.
 Both inbound and outbound traffic are inspected.
 The firewall and campus connection are managed by a partnership with [OIT Network and Internet Services](https://oit.colorado.edu/services/network-internet-services).

+For more information about this feature, see the **LCA1** [Network Information](../networking.md) page.

 **Training and Support**